 Reviews and articles including her work have appeared in The New York Times, Village Voice, American Craft, and Discover Magazine.
 Splan’s essays and interviews have been published in Art Practical, SciArt in America and Proceedings of the National Academy of Sciences.
-She has been featured on Eight Forty-Eight on WBEZ Public Radio (Chicago, IL) and Spark on KQED Public Television (San Francisco, CA).
 She received a Jerome Foundation Grant for research at venues including the Wellcome Museum (London, UK) and La Specola (Florence, IT).
 She has been awarded artist residencies at Vermont Studio Center and The Institute for Electronic Arts, and she received a Pollack Krasner Fellowship for The Byrdcliffe Artist in Residence program.
 Splan has spoken widely at a variety of venues including University of North Carolina Chapel Hill, Exploratorium (San Francisco, CA), California College of Art, New York Academy of Sciences, The Center for Human-Computer Interaction (Austria) and Maryland Institute College of Art.
 She has been a visiting lecturer teaching courses on intersections of Art, Science, and Technology at Stanford University, Mills College, University of Maine, and Illinois State University.
 She lives and works in Brooklyn, NY in a building that has been both a pharmaceutical factory and a knitting factory where she spends her days needling the past and poking the future.